johnjackoleary/cfi-commonplace-book/Media/Aircraft/MSFS/README.md

-Gait charts for use with #simulator airplanes from #msfs.
+Gait charts for use with #sim airplanes from #msfs.